Experts working with us provide expert determinations for the .nz Dispute Resolution Service. Learn about our experts here.

 Kevin Glover is a barrister at Shortland Chambers in Auckland.
 He acts on a wide range of commercial disputes and specialises in intellectual property, technology and media disputes.
 He was admitted in 2000, holds a Master of Law from the University of Cambridge and has practised as a barrister sole since 2009.
 Kevin has acted as counsel on a number of cases involving domain name issues, including the first complaint heard under the DRS.

 Jane has held a number of roles as an adjudicator.
-She is a member of the Domain Name Commissioner's panel of Experts for resolving domain name disputes, and she is Deputy Chair of the Copyright Tribunal.
-She is also an Independent Adjudicator for two WHO Codes.
+She is currently Deputy Chair of the Copyright Tribunal, and an Independent Adjudicator for two WHO Codes.
 She was an Assistant Commissioner with the Intellectual Property Office of New Zealand (IPONZ) from 2013 to 2019, hearing patent and trade mark cases.

 Jane regularly presents seminars on intellectual property and other matters and is an author of the copyright section of Intellectual Property Law published by LexisNexis New Zealand.

 Rebecca Scott is a barrister who has been at the independent bar since 2001.

 She acts for a wide range of public and private sector clients specialising in providing advice on decision making and regulatory and statutory compliance.